Saturday, March 1, 2014 1551 Hours

 Engine 63 and Ladder 39 also both responded 2nd due to 62 & 32 for an All-Hands fire in the early hours of the next day as well.
 The fire was confined to the rear of the second floor of a 2 story mixed occupancy.
 Both companies operated for approximately 45 minutes before returning to service.

 Sunday, February 23, 2014 Approx 125

 Around 1245 Hours, da Bronx Communications Office turned out both companies on a phone alarm into Box 3824 for the reported address of 1463 East 233rd off Pratt Avenue, reporting a building.
 Minutes later Engine 63 was once again transmitting the 10-75 for fire on the top floor of a 3 story PD.
-39 Truck arrived directly behind the Engine and all members quickly dismounted their respective rigs on a mission to go balls deep.
+39 Truck arrived directly behind the Engine and all members quickly dismounted their respective rigs in order to quickly stabilize the incident.
 A line was quickly stretched into the 3 Brick Similar to the top floor where members found a room off, out a window in the rear.
 An additional line was also stretched as a backup line.
 Engine 63 made quick work of the fire while 39 Truck completed a primary and began overhauling the room of origin.
 The main body of fire was knocked down within 20 minutes and put Under Control within 30.
 Division 7 had the command.